 Sometimes though the immune system is weak and not working properly.

 What are the causes of a weakened immune system?

-There are many reasons that the immunes system can become weakened including the following…
+There are many reasons that the immune system can become weakened including the following…

-Autoimmune diseases happen when the immune system doesn’t recognize self from the enemy and mounts an attack against your own cells and tissues.
+Autoimmune diseases happen when the immune system doesn’t recognize itself from the enemy and mounts an attack against your own cells and tissues.

-This is what happens in cases of autoimmune disease such as the following…
+This is what happens in cases of autoimmune diseases such as the following…

 - Diabetes type 1

 - Graves disease

 - Rheumatoid arthritis